daemon-ic/nimue-excalidraw-gist-extension/README.md

 # Nimue - Excalidraw Companion

-A Chrome extension that seamlessly manages your Excalidraw drawings by syncing them with GitHub Gists, enabling version control and cross-device access to your diagrams.
+A Chrome extension that seamlessly manages your Excalidraw drawings by syncing them to a private GitHub repository, enabling version control and cross-device access to your diagrams.

 ## Features

-- **GitHub Integration** – Connect your GitHub account to store drawings as Gists
+- **GitHub Integration** – Connect your GitHub account to store drawings in a private repository
 - **Drawing Gallery** – Browse all your Excalidraw drawings in a visual gallery view
 - **One-Click Loading** – Load any saved drawing into Excalidraw with a single click
 - **Auto-Save** – Save your current drawing to GitHub at any time